BGI-Qingdao/MetaTrass/README.md

 2. **The reference genome** for refining the contigs should be kept with the reference database.
      * Split library.fna which can find in uhgg_kraken2-db/library/ (see above) to each single species fasta file.
-       You can use the script (MetaTrass/tool/fa_split_by_taxid.py) to covert the uhgg_kraken2-db/library/library.fna to single species fasta file.
+       You can use the script (MetaTrass/tool/fa_split_by_taxid.py) to convert the uhgg_kraken2-db/library/library.fna to single species fasta file.

      	```
 		python3 /path/to/MetaTrass/tool/fa_split_by_taxid.py -reffna /path/to/kraken2-db/library/library*.fna -outdir /path/to/single-genome-fa/